MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-management/business-risks.md

 # Fusion: Motivations and business risks that drive security governance

 This article discusses the reasons that customers typically adopt a security management discipline within a cloud governance strategy.
-It also provides a few examples of business risks that drive policy statements.
+It also provides a few examples of potential business risks that can drive policy statements.

 ## Is security management relevant?